bioinformatics-centre/AsmVar/README.md

-Asmvar
+AsmVar
 ==========

-Asmvar is a software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.
+AsmVar is a software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.

 LICENSE
 --------